ksadangrit/cats-nz/README.md

 ## My analytical workflow
-1. Importing and preparing data
+1. Importing data
-2. Cleaning the data
+2. Cleaning and Preparing the data
 3. Calculation and analysis
 4. Visualisations and findings
 5. Conclusions and recommendations